 One of the fun parts of holiday entertaining is setting an elegant table, and you'll get color and variety with this gorgeous dish.
 Everyone will want to try these delicious, healthy roasted vegetables with a tangy dressing.

 This is a savory option for sweet potato lovers.
 Sliced, roasted, then drizzled with spicy honey, these sweet potatoes are a sophisticated choice if you need a break from the marshmallow-topped kind.

 Blow Your Mind Coconut-Mango Pie

 This a show-stopper dessert, and perfect for winter months since tropical fruit is in season!
 With a mango custard and sweet coconut baked into the graham cracker crust, it's heaven.
 The taste is really unbelievable, that's how good it is.
 And you can't blame this beauty for stealing the show even after a decadent holiday meal.
 It will.

 Follow my simple tips for making a perfect baked cheesecake.
 This one touts a hint of spice and ginger in the creamy filling, and is baked in a rich, chocolate crust.
 You can't beat the combination for a festive celebration.
 And it's pretty impressive to boot!

-Speaking of decadence, this French toast stuffed with spiced cream cheese and topped with apples certainly fits the bill.
-The recipe is inspired by fancy brunches at New York restaurants, but it’s simple enough to make at home.
-Serve it for brunch on Christmas or New Year’s Day, or any time the weather’s cold and your guests are in no hurry to leave.
+This decadent French toast recipe is inspired by fancy brunches at New York restaurants, but it's simple enough to make at home.
+Serve it for brunch on Christmas or New Year's Day, or any time the weather's cold and your guests are in no hurry to leave.
 Scrumptious dishes for every meal are holiday entertaining at its best.